mehulkar/mehulkar.com/source/blog/2022/01/debugging-a-flash-of-unstyled-text.md

 Since this is, as they say, *NotMyFirstRodeo*, my first hunch is that server side rendering is broken, skipping a `<link rel=stylesheet>` tag injection at runtime.
 I've seen this happen before, and I've just fixed a JS exception in SSR the day before.
-Because I'm unable to cursorily reproduce the bug, so I send it back to the originator and move on with my day.
+Because I'm unable to cursorily reproduce the bug, I send it back to the originator and move on with my day.
 The next day, I get the same bug back. *Not Fixed*.

 This time I reach out to the originator and they point out that the bug only